 - There was no evidence that Teague intended to or did “liberate” the information she accessed; Swartz was intending to “liberate” all of JSTOR’s database by disclosing it to the world

 What Do You Think?
-Can Your Passions and Prejudices Aside?
+Can You Put Your Passions and Prejudices Aside?

 What do you think?
 In light of what you understand about the Aaron Swartz prosecution and your feelings about that, what do you think of the Sandra Teague prosecution?
 Do you feel that Teague’s prosecution was justified and Swartz’s was not?
 Do you feel like neither were justified?
 Can you be outraged by Swartz’s prosecution yet not by Teague’s?